kitao/pyxel/docs/README-abspath.md

 If the application should include resources or additional modules, place them in the application directory.

-The created application file can be executed with the following command:
+The created application file can be executed with the `pyxel play` command:

 ```sh
 pyxel play PYXEL_APP_FILE